MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-cancel.md

 ---
 title: bitsadmin cancel
-description: Windows Commands topic for **bitsadmin cancel** - removes the job from the transfer queue and deletes all temporary files associated with the job.
+description: Windows Commands topic for bitsadmin cancel, which removes the job from the transfer queue and deletes all temporary files associated with the job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 7374b544-6a16-4d3e-872c-dcf4c02ad89d

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 7374b544-6a16-4d3e-872c-dcf4c02ad89d
 author: coreyp-at-msft